gonzalocarreteroh/MASA-OA/README.md

 * For our evaluation, we used the MASA-R50: MASA with ResNet-50 backbone to extract object embeddings.
 However, in practice, other variants could also be used to perform the tracking together with our MASA-OA tracker implementation.

 ## Structure
-- `demo/video_demo_with_text.py`: This is the main script in which you can specify the detection inputs, run the MASA-OA tracking, and generate the output video with tracked objects as well as the text files for performance evaluation with TrackEval.
+- `demo/video_demo_with_text.py`: This is the main script in which the detection inputs are specified, runs the MASA-OA tracking, and generates the output video with tracked objects as well as the text files for performance evaluation with TrackEval.
 - `masa/models/tracker/masa_tao_tracker.py`: This file contains the implementation of the MASA-OA tracker with the integrated assignment optimization and occlusion-aware capabilities.
 - `masa/models/tracker/MASA_OA_KF/kalman_filter.py`: This file contains the Kalman Filter implementation used for motion estimation in the MASA-OA tracker.
 - `masa/models/tracker/MASA_OA_KF/track.py`: This file contains the tracking logic that integrates the Kalman Filter into the tracker.
 - `benchmarks`: You can place the input videos and detection text files here from which the model will generate the tracking outputs for evaluation.
 An example is provided with the MOT15 dataset.
 - `benchmarks/imgs_to_video.py`: This script converts image sequences provided by MOTChallenge to video format for easier visualization and evaluation.
+- `run_benchmark.py`: This script automates the process of running the MASA-OA tracker on all sequences in a specified benchmark, generating tracking results and visualization videos as needed.

 ## Installation

-### Prerequisites
-- Python 3.8+
-- PyTorch 1.10+
-- CUDA compatible GPU

 ### Environment Setup
-1. Clone the repository and install dependencies following the original MASA installation instructions
+1. Clone the repository and install dependencies following the original MASA installation instructions (install_dependencies.sh)

 2. Download the [MASA-R50](https://huggingface.co/dereksiyuanli/masa/resolve/main/masa_r50.pth) weights and place it in `saved_models/masa_models/` directory:
 ```bash